 The Helmut-Schmidt-Programme (Public Policy and Good Governance) aims at enabling potential leaders to undergo extensive academic preparation and practical qualification for working in the areas of Politics, Law, Economics, and Public Administration.
-It offers well-qualified and promising graduates the opportunity to obtain a master’s degree in fields of relevance to their countries of origin.

 Applicants for the Helmut-Schmidt-Programme choose up to 2 universities in Germany and apply directly to their universities of choice.
-Local DAAD offices do not accept applications for the Helmut-Schmidt-Programme but will help in any way they can.
+Please note that local DAAD offices do not accept applications for the Helmut-Schmidt-Programme.

 If the MPP at Hertie School is among the universities of your choice for the Helmut-Schmidt-Programme please apply via our online application portal and direct all questions concerning the application process to the admissions team grad-admissions[at]hertie-school[dot]org.

 The formal admission requirements for the Helmut-Schmidt-Programme at the Hertie School are the following: